Arutz Sheva: Radio

 Israel National Radio is Arutz Sheva's English language internet radio station, operating in Beit El.
 It broadcasts primarily across the Internet, is simulcast on radio stations in the United States, Canada and South Africa, and affirms its purposes as being to spread the word of Israel to Jews and Israel supporters in the English-speaking world as well as Anglophones living in Israel, and to be the archetypal "Light Unto the Nations."
 During shows, people can phone in on international toll-free numbers or chat with other listeners.
 The station's slogan is "the largest independent newstalk network in the Middle East."

 Israel National Radio is made up of news on the hour and live and pre-recorded podcasts.
 These shows include current affairs commentaries, general talk shows, music, and Torah programs.
 The podcasts on the station include Tamar Yonah, Yishai Fleisher, The Struggle (with Yehuda HaKohen), Israel Beat (a music program), Walter's World (with Walter Bingham), Land Minds (with Dovid Wilner and Barnea Selavan), Temple Talk (hosted by Rabbi Chaim Richman), A Light Unto The Nations, The Jay Shapiro Show, Torah Tidbits Audio (with Phil Chernofsky), and The Aliyah Revolution (co-hosted by Go'el Jasper and Daniel Esses).

+Print

-PrintB'Sheva is Israel's third most widely read weekly newspaper, with a 6.8% exposure rate, according to the TGI survey.
+B'Sheva is Israel's third most widely read weekly newspaper, with a 6.8% exposure rate, according to the TGI survey.
 The paper is distributed free to over 150,000 homes.

+Political stance

-Political stanceArutz Sheva sees itself as a counterbalance to " 'negative thinking' and 'post-Zionist' attitudes."
+Arutz Sheva sees itself as a counterbalance to " 'negative thinking' and 'post-Zionist' attitudes."
 It has been identified with the Israeli settlement movement.